MantisSTS/FileMaker-PHP-API-Interface/README.md

 # [FileMaker PHP API (FileMaker API for PHP) Interface]

 **Note:**
-I would love to know what you all think of this project.
+I would love to know what you all think of this project, and what you would like to change.
 Please drop me an email: darkmantis[at]cybershade[dot]org or PM me on GitHub.
 I am also on Skype: dark-mantis1